OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     A B C

 This is a valid input file for your application, and it can also be used as a template file.
-The templating object is called `InputFileGenerator,` and it includes methods that can replace specific fields as measured by their row and field numbers.
+The templating object is called ``InputFileGenerator``, and it includes methods that can replace specific fields as measured by their row and field numbers.

-To use the InputFileGenerator object, first instantiate it and give it the name of the template file and the name of the output file that you want to produce.
+To use the ``InputFileGenerator`` object, first instantiate it and give it the name of the template file and the name of the output file that you want to produce.
 (Note that this code must be placed in the ``execute`` function of your component *before* the external code is run.
 See :ref:`Running-the-External-Code`.)
 The